 I want to stay in Phuket and join a flexible liveaboard trip on departure day

-It is not possible to come from Phuket on the morning of your trip's departure day for Similan Quest and Lapat because the dive centres require check-in at least one day before departure.
-And it wouldn't be possible for the boat to wait for anyone that arrives late because the boats are on a strict schedule.
-For that reason, it is a lot better and safer to stay in Khao Lak rather than Phuket.
+It is not possible to come from Phuket on the morning of your trip's departure day for Similan Quest and Stingray.
+And the boat can't wait for anyone who arrives late, because they have a strict schedule.
+For that reason, it is a lot better and safer to stay in Khao Lak, rather than in Phuket.
 The Khao Lak dive centres who run the liveaboard trips are open until 7 pm every day, and sometimes a little bit later.
-For Similan Quest and Lapat you need to check-in at the dive centre before 6 pm on any day before your trip.
-Koon9 offer transfers from Phuket for 500 THB/person/way but pickup times in Phuket start at 5.30am.
+Koon9 offers early-morning transfers from Phuket for 500 THB/person/way but pickup times in Phuket start at 5.30am.

 Here are some reasons why you should be staying in Khao Lak rather than Phuket the day before a flexible liveaboard trip.